Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Supplementary Theory: Gradient Amplification under Weak-Driven Logit Mixing

-\begin{remark}[Consistency with logits statistics] The logits evaluation report shows that after joint training the strong model exhibits lower mean logits and more extreme tails (e.g., larger magnitude minima and maxima).
-The mechanism above provides a local explanation: increased negative mass amplifies downward updates on many incorrect tokens, while the target receives a stronger upward push when $P_{\mathrm{mix}}(y)$ decreases.
-Mean shifts can further accumulate along shift-invariant directions (Appendix~\ref{sec:appendix_joint_theory}). \end{remark} Informally, this gradient amplification provides extra training signal compared to SFT, which helps reduce saturation and move optimization past local minima.
+\begin{remark}[Consistency with logit statistics] The mechanism above provides a local explanation for the logit statistics reported in Table~\ref{tab:logit_analysis} and Table~\ref{tab:logit_analysis_extended}: increased negative probability mass amplifies downward updates on incorrect tokens, while a lower mixed target probability strengthens the upward update on the correct token.
+Mean shifts can further accumulate along shift-invariant directions, as analyzed in Appendix~\ref{sec:appendix_joint_theory}. \end{remark}